Miniature model (gaming): Materials

 Miniature models are derived from toy soldiers which were constructed of a variety of materials, These toy figures came to be mass produced from tin in late 1700s Germany, where they were called Zinnsoldaten (lit. "tin soldiers").
-These early figures were flat models commonly called "flats", and became quite common in western Europe.
-By the mid 1800s manufactures in several countries were producing 3d miniatures of tin and lead alloys, common called white metal.
+These early figures were low relief models commonly called "flats", and became quite common in western Europe.
+By the mid 1800s manufactures in several countries were producing three-dimensional miniatures of tin and lead alloys, commonly called white metal.
 In 1993, the New York legislature introduced a bill outlawing lead in miniatures, citing public health concerns.
 Many miniature manufacturers, anticipating that other states would also impose bans, began making figures with lead-free alloys, often at increased prices.
 After months of debate and protests by miniature manufacturers and enthusiasts, New York Governor Mario Cuomo signed a bill which exempted miniatures from the state's public health law.
 Despite this, most American manufacturers continued to use non-lead alloys.

 In the 20th century miniatures would also be manufactured from plastic and composite materials.

 Some wargames use "box miniatures", consisting of card stock folded into simple cuboids with representative art printed on the outside.
 Other games use 2d cardboard miniatures that are either held in a base or folded into a triangular tent.